 Who is Microsoft Word typically for

 We don’t believe anyone should be using Word to send proposals but if it was suitable for anyone, perhaps it would be a company selling a service that is very technical where maybe the principle sale was already done.
-It’s not super effective as there’s no tracking, no way of seeing who’s read what and no way to get it signed.
+It’s not super effective as there’s no tracking, no way of seeing who’s read what, and no way to get them to sign it.

 Microsoft Word mobile support

 It’ll look horrible opening any Word Document or PDF on a phone.
 Not only do you have to download the document first which would be a challenge in low signal areas but when you do download it, you’d need to “pinch and zoom” your way through it which if you’ve ever had to do that – is annoying, to say the least.

 It’s not a feature, but you at least know how to use it – there’s no learning curve.

 Microsoft Word templates

 None.
 You’d need to design and write it by yourself.